 INDIANAPOLIS (Saturday, Oct.
-31, 2015/National FFA Organization) – Students from Arkansas, Tennessee, Ohio, Iowa, Georgia and Utah have been elected by delegates from throughout the United States to serve on the 2015-16 National FFA Officer team.
+22, 2016/National FFA Organization) – Students from Delaware, Florida, Minnesota, New York, South Carolina and Texas have been elected by delegates from throughout the United States to serve on the 2016-17 National FFA Officer team.

-Sydney Snider of Ohio, an agricultural communications major at The Ohio State University, was elected eastern region vice president and Abrah Meyer of Iowa, an agricultural business major at Iowa State University, will serve as central region vice president.
+Ashley Willits, an agricultural education major at Tarleton State University, was elected eastern region vice president and Valerie Earley, an agricultural communications major at the University of Minnesota, will serve as central region vice president.

-Each year at the National FFA Convention & Expo, six students are elected by delegates to represent the organization as National FFA officers.
-Delegates elect a president, secretary and vice presidents representing the central, southern, eastern and western regions of the country.
+Each year at the National FFA Convention & Expo, six students are elected by delegates to represent the organization as national officers.
+Delegates elect a president, secretary, and vice presidents representing the central, southern, eastern and western regions of the country.

-The National FFA Organization provides leadership, personal growth and career success training through agricultural education to 629,367 student members who belong to one of 7,757 local FFA chapters throughout the U.S., Puerto Rico and the Virgin Islands.
+The National FFA Organization provides leadership, personal growth and career success training through agricultural education to 649,355 student members who belong to one of 7,859 local FFA chapters throughout the U.S., Puerto Rico and the U.S. Virgin Islands.

 The National FFA Organization is a national youth organization of 649,355 student members as part of 7,859 local FFA chapters in all 50 states, Puerto Rico and the U.S. Virgin Islands.
 The FFA mission is to make a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.
 The National FFA Organization operates under a federal charter granted by the 81st United States Congress and it is an integral part of public instruction in agriculture.
 The U.S. Department of Education provides leadership and helps set direction for FFA as a service to state and local agricultural education programs.
 For more, visit the National FFA Organization online at FFA.org and on Facebook, Twitter and the official National FFA Organization blog.